 Where to Stay in Antigua – the Dickenson Beach Area

 Home to the high-end all-inclusive Sandals Resort, Dickenson Beach is glorious.
-But fear not, all beaches are free and public access in Antigua, so while you may not be able to use the Sandals loungers, shade, and free drinks service, you can still use the beach.
+But fear not, all beaches have free public access in Antigua, so while you may not be able to use the Sandals loungers, shade, and free drinks service, you can still use the beach.
 There are a few places to stay close to Dickenson Beach, where you can still manage to watch the stunning sunsets, and swim out to the swim-out bar without breaking the bank.

 The Siboney Beach Club in Dickenson Bay is a fabulous beachfront location that won’t break the bank.
 There’s a freshwater pool here and amazing rooms.
 The staff here are brilliant and all rooms come with a full kitchenette and a terrace.
 It’s a superb place to stay in Antigua.
 Check rates and availability for this beachfront accommodation in Antigua here.

-For sea views, just set a little way back from the beachfront and head to the Trade Winds Hotel.
+For sea views, just set a little way back from the beachfront then head to the Trade Winds Hotel.
 Go on, take a look at the views that you’ll get here.
 The grounds of the hotel are stunning, and the staff excellent.
 Rooms are spacious and comfortable.
 Check availability here.

 We walked to Dickenson Beach on our first day in Antigua from St John’s.
 There are no sidewalks on roads in Antigua, there’s no lighting after dark, you’ll need to carry a torch and try not to wear black.
 Locals, it appears, know the location of all the potholes, and swerving cars at speed in the dark won’t phase you after the first few.